Arokia-Bhavya/AwsSA/README.md

 - R53 health checks are for public resources they may be another endpoint,monitor other health checks and monitor cloud watch alarm
 - R53 health checkers are outside VPC.they cant access private endpoints.you can create a cloud watch metric and associate cloud watch alarm to it
 - Failover routing policy redirects to secondary when primary s down
-- georoximity routing policy ability to shift more traffic to resource based on the defined bias
+- geoproximity routing policy ability to shift more traffic to resource based on the defined bias
+- IP based routing policy based on client's IP address.
+- multi value routing policy is not a substitute of ELB
+- If you buy domain name from 3rd party still use them as DNS service provider
 ## S3
 - Storage,archive,Application hosting,media hosting,diaster recovery,data lakes,analytics
 - S3 stores files in buckets.Files are called objects